Designed by Nature

 And now, zoologists at Kiel University have discovered highly adhesive cellulose nanofibers that may have commercial applications.

-And their tensile strength, electrical conductivity, or friction contribution make them promising alternatives for industrial applications.
+Plus, the fiber’s tensile strength, electrical conductivity, and friction contribution make them promising alternatives for industrial applications.

 Leave a Reply